New Student FAQ - Everything you need to know!

 Once you have completed your matriculation you will be given an option to upload a photo for your student card via Photo Manager.

 PLEASE NOTE: Once you have uploaded the photo and you are fully matriculated your card will be posted to your contact address.
-You will have an opportunity to change this address but if you do not have a secure address yet that your card can be posted to, you may choose not to request your card at this time.
+You will have an opportunity to change this address but if you do not have a secure contact address yet that your card can be posted to, you may choose not to request your card at this time.
+Please be aware that if you request your card to be sent to an address, other than your contact address, and are unable to retrieve the card you may be charged £10 for a replacement.
 Once you have an address you can then come back, upload your photo, choose/update your address and your card will be posted to you.

-When you are fully matriculated, have a confirmed term time address, and have uploaded a photo your card will be sent to the card bureau for printing.
+When you are fully matriculated, have a confirmed contact address, and have uploaded a photo your card will be sent to the card bureau for printing.
 The data is sent down daily every evening so will be picked up the next day and processed.
 Your card will be posted within 5 days of the bureau receiving your card data.
+Please note that the processing time may increase to 10-14 working days at the start of term due to a high volume of requests.

-I haven’t received my student ID card, what should I do?
+I haven’t received my student card, what should I do?

 Contact iPoint staff by emailing firstname.lastname@example.org and let them know that you haven’t received your card. iPoint staff will be able to check when your card was posted and can arrange for a reprint if required.